BlueBrain/BluePyEModel/README.md

 ## Installation

-If you want to use BluePyEModel, you can either load the bluepyemodel module, or install BluePyEModel in a virtual environment.
+If you want to use BluePyEModel, you can either load the  `bluepyemodel` module if you are on BB5, or install BluePyEModel in a virtual environment.

 For loading the module, type the following lines in your command line interface:

     module load unstable
     module load py-bluepyemodel

 For installing BluePyEModel in a virtual environment, you first have to have cmake and GCC installed (the same your python has been compiled with), as some BluePyEModel dependencies need them.
-You can easily load the cmake and gcc modules using the following lines:
+If you are on BB5, you can easily load the cmake and gcc modules using the following lines:

     module load unstable
     module load gcc/9.3.0 cmake